akhenakh/insideout/README.md

 ## Strategy
 Several strategies are available:

-- On disk index (more reads) data can't be larger than memory
+- On disk index (more reads) data can be larger than memory
-- Inside Tree in memory (fast when a location is inside inside cover), data can't be larger than memory only indexes are in memory
+- Inside Tree in memory (fast when a location is inside inside cover), data can be larger than memory only indexes are in memory
 - full s2 index, fastest but huge memory consumption, wait for start since indexation is made on start

 These 3 strategies give you enough choices to perform better according to your data.